Your Right to Privacy

 - Recall any checked out item.

-- Communicate personal information to Financial Services for the processing of fines and fees and in the normal course of carrying out library operations.
-In extreme cases where there has been clear abuse of borrowing privileges, we may also disclose your information to the appropriate Deans as honor code violations (for students) or the Dean of Faculty and/or Human Resources (for faculty and staff).
+- In extreme cases where there has been clear abuse of borrowing privileges, we may also disclose your information to the appropriate Deans as honor code violations (for students), the Dean of Faculty and/or Human Resources (for faculty and staff), and/or Campus Police (for faculty, staff, students, or other borrowers).

 Your registration record is retained for the period of time that you have borrowing privileges with us and as long as is needed to resolve billing disputes or other operational issues.